Arzt-z/AzCalc/README.md

 # AzCalc
-try to make a Graphing calculator/cyberdeck using the ESP32.
+try to make a Graphing calculator using the ESP32.